Amphitryon (Plautus play): Jupiter explains

 Amphitruo accepts Jupiter's explanation and says he will drop his plan to consult the prophet Teiresias.

 Adaptations

 The plot of Amphitryon was adapted in the 1550s into Jack Juggler, one of the earliest examples of English comedy.

+The Birth of Hercules (c.
+1600) is an English adaptation of Amphitryon intended for an academic audience, possibly at the University of Cambridge.

 In 1621 the German poet laureate Joannes Burmeister published a Neo-Latin adaptation, titled Mater-Virgo (The Virgin Mother), about the Nativity of Jesus.
 In it Amphitryon became Joseph, Alcmena became the Virgin Mary, and Sosia became the angel Gabriel.
 The last known copy of the book went missing from the Berlin library in World War II and exists now only in fragments.